The Pranic Body for Beginners

 In the study of esoteric concepts, the student must first suspend disbelief in order to open the mind to the possibility of new levels of awareness.

 Prana is the energy that connects and exists within all things.
-Prana is often misinterpreted to mean breath.
-While the breath can influence the amount or quality of prana, or energy, they are not the same thing.
+The term prana is often misinterpreted to mean breath and while the breath can influence the amount or quality of prana, or energy, they are not the same thing.

 As something that is intangible to most, prana can be a tough concept to fully understand.
 Think about a time when you had been eating or sleeping poorly and your body felt sluggish.
 That could be described as having low levels of prana.
 Now remember a time when you were somewhere beautiful, perhaps in nature.
 You felt invigorated and full of joy.
 That could be described as having high levels of prana.
 Through habits, thoughts, and environment you are constantly influencing your level of prana.